–Story and guide from the first successful Seven Lakes Trek Expedition Team organized by Jimu Mele & Kanki Miri.

-- Cap/bike light face covering mask(Rs.100 Anini) to cover from sunburn and flies.
+- Cap/bike light face-covering mask(Rs.100 Anini) to cover from sunburn and flies.

-- Water flask (we carried water bottle too but it gets lost and water matters during trekking).
+- Water flask (we carried a water bottle too but it gets lost and water matters during trekking).

 - Hand gloves simple one – Rs 100/200 (Anini) for using bamboo pole and cold.

 For flower lovers, there will be many types.
 I have no idea what they are called in English.
-June and July are the best seasons for flowers but its heavy monsoon month.
+June and July are the best seasons for flowers but it’s a heavy monsoon month.
 By August end and September fewer flowers are found during the Seven Lakes trek, but hey!
-We can have a better weather and hence a better adventure.
+We can have better weather and hence a better adventure.

 Day 1 : Anini- Emuli- Aniku top (Camp 1)